 - Ensuring Chest Pain Center personnel competency and training

 - Having a functional design that promotes optimal patient care

 If you experience chest pain, call 911 and go to the nearest Emergency Department.

-Millard Fillmore Suburban has taken the next step in emergency preparedness by opening its new decontamination room.
+Millard Fillmore Suburban has taken the next step in emergency preparedness by providing a dedicated decontamination room adjacent to the emergency room.

-A decontamination room can be used for any hazardous material exposure that leaves liquid contamination on the victim.
-Some common incident examples are chlorine, pesticides and oils.
+Decontamination can be used for any hazardous material exposure that leaves a substance on the victim.
+Some common examples are chlorine, pesticides and oils.

-Chlorine is the most common household and industrial cleaner in the world.
+- Chlorine -the most common household and industrial cleaner in the world.
 If a person gets this on their skin, it can cause burns and serious respiratory distress if inhaled.

-Pesticides are commonly used in the agricultural industry as well as around homes.
-In low doses, it can be a skin/eye irritant and it can even affect a person's nervous system at high doses.
-Still others are considered carcinogenic.
+- Pesticides- commonly used in the agricultural industry as well as around homes.
+In low doses, it can be a skin/eye irritant, it could affect a person's nervous system at high doses and some are considered carcinogenic.

-Oil, including gasoline, is the most common hazardous material in the world and everyone is exposed to this almost every day of his or her life.
+- Oil, including gasoline, is the most common hazardous material in the world.
 Oil can also be a skin irritant and very harmful if ingested.